Which Entity Offers the Best Tax Advantages?

-Corporation that want to be taxed a small business corporation file a form with the IRS called Form 2553 and will file their taxes using 1120s tax return.
+Corporations that want to be taxed a small business corporation file a form with the IRS called Form 2553 and will file their taxes using an 1120-S tax return.
 Corporations that do not file this form are taxed as traditional corporations and file the 1120 tax return.

-A C-corporation file a corporate tax return and will pay taxes on the profits.
-The post tax income may then be distributed to the corporation shareholders in the the form of dividends.
-The shareholders are then taxed on dividends, which effectively forces the ownership of a corporation to pay taxes on the same earnings twice — once at the corporate level, and then as individual level.
+A C Corporation files a corporate tax return and will pay taxes on the profits.
+The post-tax income may then be distributed to the corporation shareholders in the form of dividends.
+The shareholders are then taxed on dividends, which effectively forces the ownership of a corporation to pay taxes on the same earnings twice — once at the corporate level and then at the individual level.
 This is what is known as “double taxation.”

 Pass-through taxation allows the profits of the company to flow directly to the ownership and only be taxed once.

-The corporate tax rates are typically lower than personal income tax rates.
+- Corporate tax rates are typically lower than personal income tax rates

 Limited Liability Companies (LLC)

-The LLC like the S – Corporation provides for pass through taxation.
+The LLC, like the S Corporation, provides for pass-through taxation.
 The LLC is considered a disregarded entity and its tax treatment depends on the number of members.
-A single member LLC is taxed as sole proprietorship while a LLC with more than one member is taxed a partnership.
-A very unique advantage of the LLC is that it can elect to be taxed as S-Corporations or even a C – Corporation if it chooses.
+A single-member LLC is taxed as sole proprietorship, while an LLC with more than one member is taxed as a partnership.
+A very unique advantage of the LLC is that it can elect to be taxed as an S Corporation or even a C Corporation if it chooses.

 Tax Advantages of the LLC:

-Extremely flexible in how it chooses to distribute profits which allows owners to distribute profits or losses in ways that are advantageous to their tax situation.
+An LLC is extremely flexible in how it chooses to distribute profits, which allows owners to distribute profits or losses in ways that are advantageous to their tax situation.